While the financial markets are collapsing . . .

 Richard Fowler

-You discover how to guarantee yourself an ever-growing stream of regular checks.
+You guarantee yourself an ever-growing stream of regular checks.

 Plus, you reduce risk by relying on the basic needs of people.

-High tech gizmos come and go -- people have to keep paying for food and shelter.
+High tech fads come and go - people have to keep paying for food and shelter.

 You can't "beat" the market, so join it!
 For just $47 you can make yourself a partner in reliable businesses that share their profits with you.

 Stop handing your hard-earned savings over to the IRS.
-Give them a share of your investment "harvest," but keep your "seed corn" so you keep reaping new "harvests" every quarter.
+Give them a share of your investment "harvest," but keep your "seed corn" so you continue reaping "harvests."

 Stop worrying or caring about stock and bond market ups and downs.
-You can continue to receive checks even if baby boomers retiring does create a massive bear market.
+You receive regular checks.

-Stop trying to guess which "geese" will grow into "ten-baggers" so you can sell them for a higher price.
+Stop guessing which "geese" will grow into "ten-baggers" so you can sell them for a higher price.
 You don't own a crystal ball, and neither do any of the financial analysts or gurus.
-Buy geese that lay gold eggs and you never want to sell them.
+Buy geese that lay gold eggs and you never want to sell those geese.

 My Personal, "Delighted or Else," Guarantee to You